 In today's world, this approach brings the severe lightning energy (a 50 percentile strike in the U.S. is 30,000 amps) too close to critically sensitive, sometimes explosive environments and the susceptible electronic systems that control and monitor these environments.
 Even if the collection or lightning "strike" does not directly contact a portion of a system or circuit, the secondary effects of lightning (earth current transients, atmospheric transients, secondary arching, electromagnetic pulse or EMP and ground potential rise or GPR) can degrade system components leading to premature failure and possibly cause false or erroneous operation.

-For over 45 years, LEC has been providing advanced lightning protection systems worldwide.
+Since 1971, LEC has been providing advanced lightning protection systems worldwide.
 The systems LEC designs, manufactures and applies do not provide the traditional Franklin Rod protection schemes.
 Rather, we take the view we should avoid the strike, not collect it.

 LEC's name is somewhat of a misnomer; LEC does not eliminate all lightning.
 LEC's Charge Transfer System (patented as the Dissipation Array System or DAS) uses a naturally occurring, scientific phenomenon called point discharge to retard the collection of lightning within a finite protection zone.
 LEC does not attract the lightning.
 LEC's system lowers the static field in the protected area long enough for the lightning strike to terminate outside the protected area.
 The DAS is engineered to the specific application or site.

-The typical clients who choose the DAS system for their facility lightning protection are those that cannot tolerate any collection of lighting within the desired protection zone.
+The typical clients who choose the DAS system for their facility are those that cannot tolerate lightning strikes within the desired protection zone.
 The operation of the protected facility is too critical or sensitive to take the chance that a strike will be collected such as a physically explosive environment or where downtime will be too costly.
 Others choose our approach because the initial downtime will cause an extended restart period for repair and system checks, or processes that are interrupted by the initial lightning strike cannot be reset and will require disposal or waste that cannot be reused.
 Another strong reason to choose DAS is personnel safety in an area that must be occupied during storm activity such as surveillance and security availability.
 These are a few of the mission critical issues that have caused our clients to choose LEC's unique patented approach.